perispomeniclub/perispomeniclub.github.io/donated.md

+---
-Title: Thank you for donating!!
+title: Thank you for donating!!
-URL:
-save_as: donated/index.html
+permalink: /donated/
+---

 ```
       ________________________